Znakas/ExtendedMultiSelect/README.md

     }

 #### isShowSelectedEnabled
 If true, shows ‘Selected’ button on input.
-On click, it shows only selected items
+Works only for **server search** On click, it shows only selected items

 #### isUsingCustomLabelsAsOption
 This option will be useful, if you want to set an array of custom labels as options.
 If true, all values will be fetched from custom labels.
-Use it only for JS(client search), for server search define logic in controller.
+Use this param only for JS(client search), for server search define logic in controller.
-Labels must be in format /$Label.namespace.labelName/
+Labels must be in format '$Label.namespace.labelName'

 #### outputComponent
 This attribute allows you to use your own custom components to replace standard menu items.